usmanbinnaeem/fsnd_capstone/README.md

 * coverage 6.2 or higher

 ## Documentation of API behavior and RBAC controls
+### Getting started
+* Base URL: This app can be run locally at the default http://127.0.0.1:5000/ or using the live url https://fsnd-capstone.onrender.com/.
+* Authentication: This app requires authentication to perform various actions.
+Authentication is implemented using Auth0, which provides JWT tokens that should be included in the Authorization header as a Bearer token.

+## Error handling
+Errors are returned as JSON objects in the following format:

+{
+  "success": False,
+  "error": 400,
+  "message": "Bad request"
+}

+### The API will return four types of errors:

+* 400: Bad request
+* 401: Unauthorized
+* 404: Resource not found
+* 422: Unprocessable entity

-The Casting Agency API is a RESTful API that allows users to perform CRUD operations on movies and actors.
+* The Casting Agency API is a RESTful API that allows users to perform CRUD operations on movies and actors.
 It has the following endpoints:

 ## GET /actors
 * Returns a list of actors.